paspantou/Coursera-DS-GettingAndCleaningData/README.md

 The repository contains the files needed for the Data Science Course: Getting and cleaning data

 ## How to read this README file
-The file contains:
+The file:
-1. lists the content of the repository and
+1. lists the files of the repository with a brief explanation and
-2. explains the structure of the run_analysis.R file.
+2. explains the structure of the run_analysis.R file along the programm lines and the questions of the assignment

 # Content of the repository
 ### README.md